teamrabu/rabu-schedule/readme.md

 - *No run-time error handling.* When the Javascript in the HTML file encounters an error (such as a bad JSON file), it silently fails.

 - *Limited cross-browser testing.* Rabu Schedule appears to work in Firefox, Safari, Chrome, and Internet Explorer 7+.
-However, it has only been thoroughly tested in Firefox 3.6.
+However, it has only been thoroughly tested in Firefox.

 Two apparent limitations are intentional: